 The Faculty Inclusive Excellence Fund (FIEF) is an initiative of the Office of the Provost and the Division of Inclusion, Diversity & Equity (IDE).
-FIEF’s primary purpose is to provide incentive funding for colleges and departments to actively recruit a diverse pool of tenured and tenure-track faculty.
+FIEF’s primary purpose is to support colleges and departments who have actively recruited a diverse pool of tenured and tenure-track faculty.
 Faculty in professional programs with similar responsibilities as tenured or tenure-track faculty will also be prioritized.
-As a part of the funding process, the committee will review how submitted candidates increase diversity campus wide to meet university goals and other strategic priorities.
+As a part of the funding process, the committee will review how submitted candidates increase diversity, broadly defined, both campus wide and within their units to meet university goals and other strategic priorities.

 If you have any questions about the program, contact Senior Vice Provost Matt Martens.

 Funding Proposal Process

 FIEF proposals may be submitted on a rolling basis; however, the FIEF Committee conducts a monthly review of applications during the academic year.
 Proposals will not be reviewed during university breaks or holidays.
 Units may request FIEF support of up to 50% of salary and benefits, with a maximum of $50,000 per year, for up to 3 years.
 The academic unit may justify a funding request based on variables including: